128na/simutrans-portal/docs/pak-parser-usage.md

 1. Check if file is actually a valid .pak file
 2. Check Laravel logs for parser warnings
-3. Try manual reparse: `php artisan article:reparse-pak-files --limit=1`
+3. Try manual reparse: `php artisan attachment:reparse-pak-files --limit=1`
 4. Verify file is not corrupted

 ### Incorrect Metadata